 When should you arrive with your child at class?

 Please do not drop your child off any more than 10 minutes before class begins.
 This gives your child enough time to use the restroom, if needed, as well as visit with their dance class friends before instruction begins.

 The expectations that are set in our dance classes are very similar to those at your child’s school.
 We expect for our dancers to be respectful of themselves, their teachers, and their peers.
 If this one rule is followed, there is little need for any other rules to be put into place.

 What are you forgetting?

 We would simply suggest that you let your child know what to expect before the beginning of their first dance class.
 This will help your kid to feel more comfortable when they do arrive to the dance studio.
 Let them know where you will be during their class, what their teachers are going to expect of them, and what they are going to be doing during class.
 This will make the transition into this new hobby much easier and stress-free.

-If you have any questions or concerns about your child’s first dance class, feel free to reach out to us here at Dance Obsession Dance Studio.
+If you have any questions or concerns about your child’s first dance class, feel free to reach out to us here at Dance Obsession Dance Studio of Palm Beach Gardens.
 We would be happy to answer any questions you may have about what a class entails or how to prepare your little one for this exciting new adventure!